Commercial Energy Audits – A Complete Guide for UK Organisations

 What to Prepare Before a Commercial Energy Audit

-Preparation significantly improves audit accuracy and reduces cost.
-Organisations should typically gather:
+Thorough preparation significantly improves audit accuracy and reduces cost.
+A clear commercial energy audit preparation checklist should typically include:

 • 12 – 36 months of electricity, gas, heat, fuel and water consumption